kevin137/kisa/SLTA_notes_Class03.md

 stochastic gradient, where you take the gradient of just one point.

-We will describe the two different approaches, replacing the gradient or replacing the objective function, are both ways to explore the possible space of solutions.
+We will describe the two different approaches, replacing the gradient or replacing the objective function; they are both ways to explore the possible space of solutions.
 Things like optimization and projection might guide the search.

-Make some specfic choices
+To continue we will make some specfic choices

-first lets take the hypothesis space H to be linear functions ...
+First let's take the hypothesis space H to be linear functions ...

-H : { f:X→ℝ | f(x) = wᵀx }  X:? ℝᵈ
+H : { f:X→ℝ | f(x) = wᵀx }  X: ℝᵈ

 ... there exists a w for which I can do this for every x

-once I do this, I can replace the idea of function, which is a very long list of association of numbers, with vectors, which is a list of d numbers
+once I do this, I can replace the idea of function, which is a very long list of association of numbers, with vectors, which is a list of d numbers.

-This is simple, but this is the foundation of any other model: feature maps, kernel, neural networks
+This is simple, but this is the foundation of any other
+model: feature maps, kernel, neural networks

-We will eventually replace "this" with the square loss function
+We will eventually replace "this" ℓ with the square loss function

-can start identifying H with ℝᵈ
+Now we can start identifying H with ℝᵈ

-H ≃ ℝᵈ
+> H ≃ ℝᵈ

+we can talk about things like what is the norm of the function in H:
+> ∥f∥_H = ∥w∥

+we can define an inner product:
+> ⟨f,f'⟩_H = wᵀw'

+(Note: they sometimes use the ⟨⟩ notation in the course to denote infinite objects)

+We love this model because instead of thinking about the function you can think about the sum of vectors and do all the stuff you do for vectors.
+It's clearly a linear space,
+It clearly has an inner product, a norm, a distance, everything you want
+You can talk about orthogonality and basically every problem we're going to discuss is going to become essentially a linear algebra or calculus problem.

+With this choice in mind the least squares problem becomes:

+>              min   (1/n)·( ∑i=1:n (yᵢ - wᵀxᵢ)² )
+>             w ∈ ℝᵈ

+> We don't introduce the offset, it's very easy to plug it
+> back in and in high dimension, it really doesn't matter
+> too much.

+This problem is very related to linear algegra, so it's very useful to rewrite it in linear algebra notation:
+>          ^Xₙₓᵈ = ( x₁ … xₙ )ᵀ
+>          ^Yₙₓ₁ = ( y₁ … yₙ )ᵀ

+Now we can rewrite the problem as a quadratic residual:
+>              min   (1/n)·( ∑i=1:n ∥^Xw - ^Y)∥² )
+>             w ∈ ℝᵈ

+The story until now was a learning-related story, now it could go in a couple of directions.
+1. Prove using statistical a probabilistic tools that this is valid
+2. What is this from a computational point of view

+For the moment we can forget about the statistical viewpoint.